-Last year, Foodbank sourced the equivalent of 87.9 million meals for our 2,600 charity partners.
-Without this food, millions of vulnerable Aussies would go hungry.
+Last year, Foodbank sourced the equivalent of 87.9 million meals for our 2,950 charity partners, providing food relief to more than a million people each month.

 Our work makes a positive difference in the lives of Australians, with recipients of food and grocery relief reporting they feel less hungry, are able to focus and concentrate, are less stressed and more hopeful.